Pezebuike/Azure-Traffic-Manager/README.md

 -> Go to Azure portal

--> Serach for Traffic Manager Proofiles
+-> Serach for Traffic Manager Profiles

 -> Hit on create